 To satisfactorily complete VET courses, students must also complete 35 hours of work placement in both the Preliminary and HSC courses.
-Failure to satisfactorily complete these requirements will result in an 'N' Award determination for the particular VET course, following NESA N Determination guidelines.
+Failure to satisfactorily complete these requirements will result in an 'N' Determination for the particular VET course, following NESA 'N' Determination guidelines.